mathgladiator/roslin/SPEC.md

 Furthermore, the runtime should adapt into non-2D surfaces like VR/AR, but this is beyond this document’s scope.

+# The critical game we are playing.

+This design document is playing a game of how do I take data and turn it into an interactive image.
+This means there are several critical questions to answer.
+How to pick and select content to draw?
+How do I position and orientate that drawn content?
+How do make that content interactive?
+How do animate the drawn content?
+How do I make the content depend on data?

 # Format

 Roslin is plain-ole JSON structured under a schema that we will describe as this document unfolds.